Contact Your State Senator:

 - What the effect is on real people in your library/community

-Always follow-up with a thank you note for the meeting.
+If meeting in person, always follow-up with a thank you note for the meeting.